 - Session Two: Prosody - In this session, the focus is on reading more fluently (as the children will be familiar with the words from session one) and learning how to add expression to their reading.

 - Session Three: Comprehension - In this session, the focus is on reading the book fluently and being able to demonstrate understanding of the content by answering a variety of questions and taking part in discussions about the book.

 After taking part in all 3 sessions of Reading Practise, children will then bring that same book home to continue with the skills they've developed in school.
 They will keep this book until the following week.

 When you listen to your child read, encourage them to use their skills to read unknown words by "sounding out" and blending.
 Discuss the front cover and make predictions before you begin reading.
 Encourage questions during the reading to check understanding.
 Enjoy "book talk" together after the story.
 Please leave a comment in the yellow reading record book as this really helps us to monitor your child's progress in their reading.
 Please bring the reading books and yellow reading record to school everyday.

-As well as the reading practise book that your child will bring home, they will also bring a 'sharing book.'
-This is a book that they have selected for you to read to them and share.
+As well as the reading practise book that your child will bring home, they will also bring a 'sharing book' from the school library.
+This is a book that they have selected themselves for you to read to them and share.
 They are not expected to be able to read this book.
 Share the story, talk about the pictures and help to develop that love of reading.

 Here is a link to the Little Wandle website which has some more information and useful videos.